laurynmm/laurynmm.github.io/_posts/2021-12-06-me-Outreachy-Zullip.md

 And in my opinion, for a community and learning to be successful, a base of authenticity is essential.
 I want to show up as myself, with all my human imperfections.
 And I want others to be able to do the same with me.

 ## What I am doing
+### This summer, I reached a point where I needed to start getting some real world coding experience.
 Early in 2021, I heard about Outreachy through some friends who work in the open source community.
 I thought applying might be a long shot, but worth trying.
 I submitted my application to the program in mid-August and then waited to hear back.

 About 45 days ago, after I had found out that I had made it to the 2nd round of the application process, I started [my first contribution to Zulip's web application](https://github.com/zulip/zulip/pull/19975).
 After spending just a few hours in the Zulip community chat, I could tell that my values alligned with the project.